theKinsley/theKinsley.github.io/content/_index.md

 ### Awards

-- 2025, Outstanding Graduate of Beijing\'s Higher Education Institutions
+- 2025, Outstanding Graduate of Beijing\'s Higher Education Institutions, Beijing Municipal Education Commission
 - 2025, Outstanding Graduate, Peking University
 - 2024, Scholarship for Students from Taiwan, the First Prize, Ministry of Education of the People\'s Republic of China
 - 2024, May 4th Scholarship, Peking University